 In advanced stages of NAFLD-associated liver disease, such as cirrhosis or liver failure, liver transplantation remains the definitive treatment option.
-However, due to the rise in NAFLD cases, transplantation resources might face challenges in meeting the demand[79].
-It's crucial to note that the management of NAFLD involves a multidisciplinary approach, integrating lifestyle modifications, medications, and sometimes surgical interventions.
-Patients should consult healthcare professionals for personalized treatment plans and ongoing monitoring to mitigate disease progression and reduce the risk of complications.
-Moreover, early detection and intervention play a vital role in preventing NAFLD from advancing to more severe stages[80].
+However, due to the rise in NAFLD cases, transplantation resources might face challenges in meeting the demand[80].
+The management of NAFLD involves a multidisciplinary approach, integrating lifestyle modifications, medications, and sometimes surgical interventions.
+Patients should consult with healthcare professionals for personalized treatment plans and ongoing monitoring to mitigate disease progression and reduce the risk of complications.
+Moreover, early detection and intervention play a vital role in preventing NAFLD from advancing to more severe stages[81].